Valero / 2160 Rock Prairie Road

 Rock Prairie Crossing / 3501 Longmire Road

 Rock Prairie Crossing is a shopping center anchored by a Kroger with several shops and restaurants around it.
-The blog post is here.
+Click the picture for the accompanying blog post.

 Baylor Scott & White Medical Center - College Station / 700 Scott & White Drive